SourMesen/Mesen/Docs/content/debugging/Debugger.md

 	<span>Breakpoint List</span>
 </div></div>

 Breakpoints define conditions under which the execution of the game's code will be suspended.
 Any number of breakpoints can be defined.
-To quickly add or remove a breakpoint for the current line of code, press F9 in the code window.
+You can also make a breakpoint appear as a mark on the [Event Viewer](/debugging/eventviewer.html) by checking the `M` column.

 **To add a breakpoint**, right-click the breakpoint list and select **Add**.
 **To edit a breakpoint**, double-click on it in the list.